Self-Sabotage: When Your Trauma Runs the Show (A Therapist's Guide)

 5. Perfectionism Paralysis

 Using the standard of perfect to avoid completing—or sometimes even starting—things that matter.
 This is perfectionism in the service of self-sabotage: if I never finish, I never have to find out if I’m actually good enough.
 The incompleteness keeps the possibility alive while also keeping the outcome safely at bay.
-If this resonates, the post on overcoming perfectionism in high-achieving women goes much deeper on this particular thread.
+If this resonates, the post on overcoming perfectionism in driven, ambitious women goes much deeper on this particular thread.

 Self-Sabotage in Relationships: Choosing Salt When You Deserve Sugar